vjekoart/retrovizor/Readme.md

             * Android Chrome
             * iOS
         * To fix
-            * Degradator: increase default, and max limit of factor because photos from phone have huge resolutions
             * Blank: default and max line length, set and limit based on the available canvas width
             * Blank: cannot change background color on Android, maybe somewhere else also?
 I tried `#161`
             * Blank: disable `Run` button once the animation started